fengb/zee_alloc/README.md

 to toss back as free nodes.
 This is O(log k) which is O(1).

 For allocations >64K, we iterate through list 0 to find a matching size, O(n).
-Free oversized frames are never divided into smaller allocations.
+Free jumbo frames are never divided into smaller allocations.

 ZeeAlloc only supports pointer alignment up to 2x usize — 8 bytes in wasm.
 There are a few ideas to expand this to up-to half page_size but nothing concrete yet.